-- ENDS contain harmful chemicals such as formaldehyde, benzene, lead, and nickel (all cancercausing agents). - Nicotine poisoning can happen by swallowing the e-juice, inhaling the vapor, or absorbing the juice through skin contact.
-Learn more from New England Poison Center.
-5 - ENDS can explode and seriously injure people.6
+- ENDS contain harmful chemicals such as formaldehyde, benzene, lead, and nickel (all cancercausing agents). - There has been an outbreak of lung disease associated with e-cigarette use, or vaping.5 - Nicotine poisoning can happen by swallowing the e-juice, inhaling the vapor, or absorbing the juice through skin contact.
+Learn more from New England Poison Center.6 - ENDS can explode and seriously injure people.7